CatherineMeng/FGYM-user-demo/README.md

 host_program.py -m eval -v 1 -i host_params.in -b mlp_DDR_pong_1.xclbin -e PongNoFrameskip-v4
 ```

-The host program shows a high-level profiling result at the end of execution, which returns the latency breakdown the the major Deep RL components: Policy Inferences, Environmental Steps, Training, Others.
+The host program shows a high-level profiling result at the end of execution, which returns the latency breakdown of the major Deep RL components: Policy Inferences, Environmental Steps, Training, Others.

 The basic host generator provides an implementation of DQN from user-specified number of parallel rollout-agents and training batch sizes, where DNN policy is off-loaded to the FPGA.
 The program can then be modified for more advanced optimizations (e.g. image pre-processing for Atari - example in host_examples/Pong; training function customizations and acceleration, etc).